 Onychomycosis is a fungal infection that causes the nails to become thick, crinkly, and brittle.
 This infection mostly affects toenails but can also impact fingernails.

-Research shows up to 50 percent of Onychomycosis cases complicate or may lead to ram’s horn nails.
+Research shows of Onychomycosis cases complicate or may lead to ram’s horn nails.
 Doctors diagnose Onychomycosis by examining skin tissue that is swabbed or scraped from under an affected nail.
 Oral and topical antibiotics can be used to treat fungal infections.

 Psoriasis is a fairly common autoimmune disease that causes the body to produce extra skin cells.
 These extra cells build up and form red, dry, scaly patches of skin.
 These skin growths can also affect the nails.

 Steroid injections in the nail beds may be able to treat these growths.
 Taking antifungal medication may also help.
 If these treatments don’t work, you may need surgery.

 Peripheral vascular disease, also called peripheral artery disease (PAD), causes the arteries in your legs to build up with plaque.
 This reduces blood flow to your legs and feet.
 Without proper blood flow, you may notice sores on your legs or feet, and slow or unusual nail growth.
 If left untreated, PAD can lead to onychogryphosis.
 Smoking is a main risk factor for developing PAD.
 Treatment options include lifestyle changes, medication, and surgery to clear the artery of plaque.